AtlasCUMC/Polygenic-risk-score-CALculation-PrsCAL--pipeline/README.md

 # Covariates and Phenotype files

 ### Covariates
-Adjust for four PCs (PC1-C4), Age, Sex, Diabetes and Site/Batches if pheno
+Adjust for four PCs (PC1-C4), Age, Sex, Diabetes and Site/Batches if any

 Covariates file should in tab delimited form: